iychoi/iRODS-FUSE-Mod-v3.3.1/README.md

 iRODS-FUSE-Mod
 ==============

-iRODS-FUSE-Mod is a modified version of iRODS-FUSE (irodsFs, release 3.3.1) to provide preload and lazy-upload for better performance.
+iRODS-FUSE-Mod is a modified version of iRODS-FUSE (irodsFs, release 3.3.1) to provide preload and lazy-upload for better performance in file read and write.

 Overview
 --------